Sage/ez-streams/lib/reader.md

 * `reader = reader.map(fn, thisObj)`
   Similar to `map` on arrays.
   The `fn` function is called as `fn(_, elt, i)`.
-  Returns another stream on which other operations may be chained.
+  Returns another reader on which other operations may be chained.
 * `result = reader.every(_, fn, thisObj)`
   Similar to `every` on arrays.
   The `fn` function is called as `fn(_, elt)`.